devtoolboxuk/hashing/README.md

 Although there are many hashing services out there, I decided to create a basic one for use on some of my projects.

-The Unit tests have been run on PHP 7.2, but the code will happily run on PHP 5.4 (for all of those legacy projects still out there.)
+The Unit Tests have been run on PHP 7.2, but the code will happily run on PHP 5.4 (for all of those legacy projects still out there.)

 ## Usage